 - The majority of your adventures take place outdoors in the mountains, near water, in the snow, or at the beach

 - You hunt with your dog in areas with tall grass, thorns, sticks, etc.

-- You live in the desert or another sandy area with wind and sand storms
+- You live in the desert or beach or another region where sand can get in your dog’s eye.

 RexSpecs has dedicated an entire page to training your dog to wearing their goggles complete with training videos.

 Why Rex Specs offers the Best Eye Protection for Dogs